Heather Thomas

-Heather Anne Thomas (born September 8, 1957) is an American actress, author, and political activist, who co-starred as Jody Banks on the TV series The Fall Guy.
+Heather Thomas (born September 8, 1957) is an American actress.
+She is best known for her role as Jody Banks on The Fall Guy TV series opposite Lee Majors.
+She retired from acting in 1998 to avoid stalkers, to focus on her family, and to pursue writing.
+Since her retirement from acting, she has had some minor film appearances and has participated in political activism.
+She returned to acting in 2013.

-Early life

-Thomas was born in Greenwich, Connecticut, to Gladdy Lou Ryder, a special education teacher in the Santa Monica-Malibu Unified School District.
-She graduated from Santa Monica High School in 1975 and went on to attend UCLA School of Theater, Film and Television, graduating in 1980.
-While at UCLA, she was a member of the Chi Omega sorority.

 Career

 Thomas started acting at age 14, when she was one of the hosts of a series on NBC called Talking with a Giant, in which she interviewed celebrities.
 In 1978, she began acting in small television roles; she appeared in the series Co-Ed Fever, of which she later said, "It was cancelled after the third commercial."

 After Co-Ed Fever's cancellation, Thomas was chosen for the role of Jody Banks in The Fall Guy, which starred Lee Majors and was produced by Glen Larson, from its 1981 premiere to its 1986 cancellation.
 Thomas became addicted to cocaine during her run in the program, and entered rehabilitation for that addiction in the mid-1980s.
 She appeared in several movies, the first of which was Zapped! in 1982, but she gave up acting in 1998.
 Thomas appeared on numerous pin-up posters during the 1980s.

 Following her acting career, Thomas wrote a screenplay called School Slut and sold it to Touchstone Pictures for a figure reported as "mid-six-figure."
-Touchstone did not make the film, however, and Thomas acquired the rights to produce it herself.
+Touchstone did not make the film, and Thomas acquired the rights to produce it herself.

 In April 2008, Thomas's first novel, Trophies, was published by William Morrow.

+In 2014, Thomas temporarily came out of retirement to appear in a small role in the musical comedy Girltrash: All Night Long.

+Thomas along with The Fall Guy costar Lee Majors made an after-credits cameo in a scene entitled "Previously On The Fall Guy" for the 2024 movie, The Fall Guy.